 Motorcycle riders are still an overrepresented group when it comes to traffic accidents and fatalities on the roads.
 According to numbers from the National Highway Traffic Safety Administration, in 2018, 4,985 motorcyclists lost their lives on the road.

 The dangers of a collision with a car or truck can’t be overstated.
 When a negligent driver hits a motorcyclist, the impact can have devastating consequences for the rider.
 With relatively little in the way of protection compared to a passenger vehicle, motorcyclists involved in accidents can suffer catastrophic injuries that may impact them for the rest of their lives.

-At Gibson Hill Personal Injury in Houston, our team of experienced personal injury lawyers has the resources it takes to fight for the rights of injured motorcyclists.
+At Gibson Hill Personal Injury, our team of experienced Houston personal injury lawyers has the resources it takes to fight for the rights of injured motorcyclists.
 Sharing the road means that everyone should be treated fairly, and negligent drivers should be held accountable for their actions.
 At Gibson Hill Personal Injury, we are dedicated to pursuing justice and ensuring that you get the compensation you deserve after an accident with a reckless driver on Texas roads.

 If you or a loved one has been injured in a motorcycle accident, call our office at (713) 659-4000 to schedule a free consultation.

 Motorcycle accident victims typically sustain painful injuries, receive expensive medical bills, and often can’t return to work for a length of time as they focus on healing.
 An experienced Houston motorcycle accident lawyer can create a plan that gets you the compensation you need.
 We will investigate the crash, collect relevant evidence and witness statements, and aggressively negotiate a fair settlement with the insurance company.